Local woman shares family story of opioid addiction in book

 Her brother overdosed several times and she find herself getting addicted to opioids prescribed by a doctor following her diagnosis of PTSD, as well.

-The book was written as a beacon of hope for teenagers who will say no when offered drugs and people in recovery to help them realize doing drugs will hurt not only them but the ones they love, especially if they overdose.
+The book was written as a beacon of hope for teenagers to have the courage to say no when offered drugs and people in recovery to help them realize doing drugs will hurt not only them but the ones they love, especially if they overdose.